 |Quick bite –|

-Escrow account – Escrow accounts are designed to hold temporary funds safely.
+Escrow account: Escrow accounts are used to securely store temporary funds.
 They are widely used in the real estate industry.

 Stages of a real estate transaction – home sales

 Here are the steps on how an extensive process of buying and selling a house is completed from initiation to the final signing and handover of the house.